StuartHiring/solutions-engineers/miguel_solution/README.md

 **- We plan to run this service in the AWS environment.
 Prepare this API to be deployed.**

 In this case I believe the only thing to do would be to put the environment variables in the AWS environment.
+It would also need CORS to be set up apropiatelly to make cross-origin request safely (so that only whitelisted domains can access the API)

 **- Come up with a smart and scalable output schema that is future-proof.
 Explain why you think it is so.**